 When we report the results, we calculate the number of viruses found in a wastewater sample.
 They are reported as genomes per liter.

-Funding for wastewater testing in the Town of West Yellowstone is provided by the Gallatin County Commission through September 2020.
+Funding for wastewater testing in the City of Belgrade, City of Three Forks, Big Sky County Water and Sewer District #363, and the Town of West Yellowstone is provided by the Gallatin County Commission.

-Funding for wastewater testing in the City of Bozeman is provided by the Bozeman City Commission through August.
+Funding for wastewater testing in the City of Bozeman is provided by the Bozeman City Commission.

 Testing would not be possible without the help and expertise of the engineers, operators, and management of our public wastewater systems.
 Thank you to the Engineer/Operator and to the General Manager of the Big Sky County Water and Sewer District #363, to the Wastewater Superintendents, operators and foremen in the cities of Three Forks and Bozeman, and to the Superintendent of Water and Sewer in the Town of West Yellowstone.